atriptoparadise/algo_trading_bot/README.md

 #### How to use:

 1. Update data
    - Data has been stored in a 15-min time frame, which includes the highest volume and highest price every day in 15-min unit, last day open and close (difference and ratio) of volume & price, etc. There're more than 3000 stocks stored, mostly from Russell 3000.
-   - Run "python update.py" after regular trading hours (or set midnight=True to exclude current day's data);
+   - Run "python update.py" after regular & extended trading hours (or set midnight=True to exclude current day's data);
    - Add symbols in watch_list to track during live trading

 2. Find signals during trading hours
    - Run "python main.py", which has been scheduled to run uninterruptedly;
-   - Go to the logs folder to catch the signals;
+   - Go to the logs folder or signals.csv to catch the signals;
    - If you connect with Alpaca live/paper trading platform, it will automatically create orders by your setting
    - Run "python monitor.py" to monitor holding stocks and sell by your setting